magnus-lycka/luantibot/docs/implementation_plan.md

   response descriptions, which is what lets a bare Lua interpreter test the whole state machine — backoff, one-request-in-flight, report-then-poll — with no network and no engine.
-- **Rebinding bumps an epoch**, and a response arriving under a stale epoch is dropped.
+- **Rebinding drops the in-flight request**, so a reply that arrives afterwards has nothing to be attributed to and is answered `stale`.
 Without it, a poll in flight when you `/lb_world_bind` could resolve against the identity you just abandoned and attach work to the wrong world.

+  There was an epoch counter beside this doing the same job, and it was removed once coverage showed it could never fire: clearing the in-flight record always caught the case first.
+Two mechanisms for one hazard, one of them unreachable, is worse than one with a test — `spec/poll_spec.lua` now asserts the behaviour after both `rebind` and `forget`, so the guarantee survives whoever next edits `_reset_timing`.
 - **A failed completion report does not retry forever.** The job is finished either way and the service sweeps a cold row as `interrupted`; retrying would strand the mod on a job it has already done.